gdg-x/boomerang/README.md

 Testing locally
 ---------------
-If you aren't using App Engine, you should be able to test locally with Node.js using the following:
+You should be able to test locally with Node.js using the following:

-1. `npm install http-server -g`
+1. `npm start`
-1. `cd boomerang`
-1. `http-server -o`

 Deployment
 ---------------
 Deploy on your web server of choice (Apache, Nginx, etc).
 If you need a web server, Google App Engine's free tier should be more than sufficient for your chapter's needs.

 Development Details
 ---------------
 Make sure that you do the following successfully before committing:

-1. `gulp prod` - Make sure you fix any JSCS or JSHint errors.
+1. `gulp prod`
 2. `gulp karma` - Make sure that you fix any broken tests.
 3. Protractor tests - Make sure that you fix any broken tests.
 4. If you changed any dependency versions in `bower.json`, make sure that `config/CDN.json` is updated to match.

 Sites using this template
 ---------------